Alex Palcuie

 You can contact me at alex.palcuie@gmail.com, on Twitter, or on LinkedIn.
 I accept emails from humans and AI models, but I can’t promise to reply to everything.

-My employers, past and present, require me to state that views here and on any of my social media accounts are my own.
-They’d also like me to stop writing post-meta-ironic takes, but the pay cheques keep arriving, so I assume the tradeoffs are worth it.
+My employers, past and present, require me to state that views here and on any of my social media accounts are my own, which is a polite way of saying they’d rather not be associated with them.

 My nickname is Palcu, pronounced as PAL-koo.
 My family name is pronounced PAL-koo-yeh.